How to Make an Almond Milk Matcha LatteSkip to Recipe

-If you’ve followed me on Instagram (@mytinylagunakitchen), you’ve most likely seen in one of my stories, me drinking a matcha latte.
-I am absolutely in love with making them and they have become my favorite part of my daily routine.
-I’ve gotten a lot of requests on how to make this recipe along with providing some tips and tricks, so here’s how to make a matcha latte!
+If you’ve followed me on Instagram (@mytinylagunakitchen), you’ve most likely seen me in one of my stories drinking a coconut milk matcha latte.
+I am absolutely in love with making this vegan drink and it have become my favorite part of my daily routine.
+Many requests have come my way on how to make this drink recipe along with providing some tips and tricks, so here’s how to make an almond milk matcha latte!

-Before we get started, the matcha latte I make is usually the potion where I add in all of my adaptogens and CBD oil.
-Now let me be very clear you DO NOT have to have all the fancy adaptogens or CBD oil to enjoy matcha every day.
+Before we get started, the vegan matcha latte I make is usually the potion where I add in all of my adaptogens and CBD oil.
+Now let me be very clear you DO NOT have to have all the fancy adaptogens or CBD oil to enjoy this almond milk matcha latte every day.
 The adaptogens are completely optional and you can make a delicious matcha potion with only matcha, water, milk & sweetener of your choice.

 These adaptogens & additions definitely won’t hurt, they only make the potion a little more magical!

-So why did I choose matcha instead of coffee or another beverage?
-Besides loving the taste and it’s magical green color, it has just a little bit of caffeine for a pick me up and is loaded with antioxidants.
+So why did I choose a matcha latte instead of coffee or another beverage?
+Aside from loving the taste and its magical green color, it has just a little bit of caffeine for a pick me up and is loaded with antioxidants.

 - Is packed with antioxidants including the powerful EGCg